 They had won.

 Water lapped at the wooden posts as the morning sun rose in the distance.
-His hot cup of coffee in hand, Jehu rocked in a chair on the end of his dock, running his free hand through the thick white fog.
+His hot cup of coffee in hand, the Hunter rocked in a chair on the end of his dock, running his free hand through the thick white fog.

-The boys and girls Jehu had saved over the years felt a twinge of peace for the first time since being Taken.
+The boys and girls the Hunter had saved over the years felt a twinge of peace for the first time since being taken.
 Their spirits told them all was well in the world again.